OwnZones/mpegts/README.md

 //PMT PID
 #define PMT_PID 100

+//A callback where all the TS-packets are sent from the multiplexer void muxOutput(SimpleBuffer &rTsOutBuffer){

+}

 //Create the map defining what datatype to map to what PID std::map<uint8_t, int> streamPidMap;
 streamPidMap[TYPE_AUDIO] = AUDIO_PID;